mechatroner/sublime_rainbow_csv/README.md

 To adjust plugin configuration:

-1. Go to "Preferences" -> "Package Settings" -> "Rainbow CSV" -> "Settings-Default" and copy it's content.
-Do not modify the file itself.
+1. Go to "Preferences" -> "Package Settings" -> "Rainbow CSV" -> "Settings".
-2. Go to "Preferences" -> "Package Settings" -> "Rainbow CSV" -> "Settings-User" and paste json-like content from step 1.
-3. Alter the copied json-like config in "Settings-User" as you like and then save.
+2. On the right side change the setterin like you'd like.

 ### Configuration parameters